Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 This entry also includes the Palatine Hill and Roman Forum, AND it includes the Full Experience, i.e. the Colosseum Underground and / or Arena floor.

-It ALSO includes access to all the S.U.P.E.R. sites that are open (some are still closed in this post-Covid period).
+It ALSO includes access to all the S.U.P.E.R. sites that are open.

 For those of us who live in Rome, this is a really excellent deal if you love the Colosseum archeological park as much as I do.